rasmusmarak/TOSS/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-The goal of the project is to enable an evaluation of the effects for single and multi-spacecraft architectures when applied to a prospective mission with specified science objectives.
-In particular, TOSS is designed to be:
+The goal of the project is to enable an evaluation of the effects of using either single or multi-spacecraft architectures when applied to prospective missions near highly irregular bodies with challenging dynamics, such as comets and asteroids.
+For that reason, the algorithm focus on optimizing trajectories with impulsive maneuvers using a fast polyhedral gravity model, a Dormand-Prince 8(7)-13M adaptive numerical integration scheme and PyGMO for evolutionary optimization.

-- **open-source**: the source code of TOSS is publicly available.
-- **decentralised**: each function and capability within the module can be adopted to generate trajectories for a wider variety of objectives and celestial bodies.
-- **user-expandable**: the user can expand the capabilities of the code using the decentralised structure.

-The optimization is based on an evolutionary approach sampling a large population where each candidate solution results in a deterministic trajectory that is obtained by numerical integration.
-The trajectories are then resamples for a desired fixed time-step and then evaluating according to a defined fitness function.
-Then, unless the algorithm has met a certain stopping criteria, the population is mutated according to the best candidate solution and the optimisation continuous by reiterating the process again.
+The optimization is based on sampling a large population pool where each candidate solution results in a deterministic trajectory that is obtained by numerical integration.
+The trajectories are then resampled for a desired fixed time-step and later evaluated according to a user-defined fitness function, such as maximising the visited space around the body while avoiding collisions.
+Unless the algorithm meets a certain stopping criteria, such as collisions, the process continuous by mutating the population according to the best candidate solution and then reiterating through the process again.
+The optimisation scheme is followed through for each spacecraft at the time, while keeping previous results in memory in order to guide the optimisation of the next spacecraft trajectory.

 <p align="center">
   <a href="https://github.com/rasmusmarak/TOSS">